wp-plugins/wp-spreadplugin/readme.txt

 = How to active edit articles to use the designer shop? =

 Activate by changing shop_designershop="0" to shop_designershop="[DESIGNERSHOPID]" where [DESIGNERSHOPID] is your designer shop ID.
+Or use the settings page.

 = How to active designs view? =

 Activate by changing shop_display="0" to shop_display="1" or change it in the admin panel.
+Or use the settings page.

 = It shows old articles =